Exponential corrected thermodynamics of black holes: Thermodynamics and statistics

 while according to the thermodynamics we have,

 Both equations (\ref{Fs}) and (\ref{Ft}) should make the same result.
 It yields to the following differential equation,

 Solution of the above equation obtained as,

-where $WM(\mu, \nu, z)$ is Whittaker function which is constructed from hypergeometric function. $g_{q}$ is an integration constant.
+where $WM(\mu, \nu, z)$ is Whittaker function which is constructed from hypergeometric function.
+Also, $g_{q}$ is an integration constant.
 In the case of $n=0$ we have $g_{q}(S_{0})\approx1+g_{q}$.
-In the Fig. \ref{fig1} we can see behavior of $g_{q}(S_{0})$ in terms of $S_0$ for some values of $n$.
-Hence, using solution (\ref{sol1}) in the equation (\ref{LnZ2}) one can write,
+In Fig. \ref{fig1} we can see behavior of $g_{q}(S_{0})$ in terms of $S_0$ for some values of $n$.
+Hence, using the solution (\ref{sol1}) in the equation (\ref{LnZ2}) one can write,

 where $g\equiv g_{c}+g_{q}$ is used.\\